 Now that you know how to run CHKDSK, you have a new tool to keep your computer and hard drive in tip-top shape.
 But what about other types of necessary maintenance?

-AVG TuneUp is a comprehensive maintenance and optimization tool that ensures your PC runs smoothly at all times.
-No task is left behind, whether it's clearing the cookies and cache from your browser or finding corrupted data as soon as possible.
-Why bother with poking around in the Command Prompt when you can have an app that does it all automatically.
+AVG TuneUp is a specialized maintenance and optimization tool that helps ensure your PC runs smoothly.
+No task is left behind, whether it's clearing the cookies and cache from your browser or finding and rooting out corrupted data.
+Don’t bother poking around in Command Prompt — use an app to do it automatically.

 Why do I need to use CHKDSK?